josephjebin/Tac/README.md

 Not essential for MVP:
+- Theme
 - clean up composables and files (if possible)
-- Theme
+- Adaptive layouts
 - Animations and eye candy!
 - Sign in w/ One-Tap